 What is obvious is that time starts to run the moment an arrest takes place.
-According to section 54 (b) of the Interpretation Act 1967, if the last day of the period is a weekly holiday or a public holiday (both being an excluded day), the period shall include the next following day which is not an excluded day.
-Section 54(c) of the Act also provide that where any act or proceeding is directed or allowed to be done or taken on a certain day, then, if that day happens to be an excluded day the act or proceeding shall be considered as done or taken in due time if it is done or taken on the next following day which is not an excluded day.
-On the basis of the Interpretation Act, a person who is arrested at 9.00 a.m. on Saturday, it would have been done or taken in due time if he is produced before the magistrate on Monday during the office hours.
-The Interpretation Act defined "weekly holiday" as Sunday, or in a State where Friday is observed as the weekly holiday, then it is Friday.
-Saturday is not deemed as a "weekly holiday" as far as the Interpretation Act is concerned, but the first and third Saturday in every month could be construed as a 'public holiday' as far the Federal government civil servants are concerned since the Federal government civil servants do not work on those days.
-The Interpretation Act defined "public Holiday" as a public holiday established by law in Malaysia, or any part of Malaysia (author's emphasis).
-It does not matter whether it is a State law or Federal law.
-It is reckoned then that time should not be computed in determining the 24-hour period on
+According to s 54(b) of the Interpretation Act 1967, if the last day of the period is a weekly holiday or a public holiday (both being an excluded day), the period shall include the next following day which is not an excluded day.
+Section 54(c) of the Act also provides that where any act or proceeding is directed or allowed to be done or taken on a certain day, then, if that day happens to be an excluded day, the act or proceeding shall be considered as done or taken in due time if it is done or taken on the next following day which is not an excluded day.
+On the basis of the Interpretation Act, a person who is arrested at 9.00 am on Saturday, it would have been done or taken in due time if he is produced before the magistrate on Monday and preferably during the first half of the office hours.
+The Interpretation Act defined 'weekly holiday' as Súnday, or in a State where Friday is observed as the weekly holiday, then it is Friday.
+Saturday is not deemed as a 'weekly holiday' as far as the Interpretation Act is concerned, but earlier on, the first and third Saturday in every month could be construed as a 'public holiday' as far the Federal government civil servants are concerned since the Federal government civil servants do not work on those days.
+Now, administrators of government civil servants work on 5 days week basis.
+The Interpretation Act defined 'public Holiday' as a public holiday established by law in Malaysia, or any part of Malaysia (author's emphasis). n21 It does not matter whether it is a State law or Federal law. n22 It is reckoned then that time should not be computed in determining the 24-hour period on these Saturdays.
+In Ooi Ah Phua v Officer-in-Charge of Criminal Investigation, Kedah/Perlis n23, the accused was arrested at Kubang Pasu, Kedah, on Thursday, the 26th of December 1974 at 11.30 am for an armed robbery, and then produced before the Magistrate on Saturday, the 28th of December which was not an excluded day: Thursday was a half day and Friday being the State's weekly holiday for Kedah.
+The Magistrate then authorised his detention for a week until the 3rd of January 1975 as provided by s 117 of the Criminal Procedure Code (FMS Cap 6).
+It is apparent that in this case the computation of 24 hours did not include the excluded day (weekly holiday).
+The Federal Court referred with approval the case of PP v Mah Chuen Lim & Ors, by Syed Othman J that by virtue of the Eleventh Schedule of the Federal Constitution, s 38 of the Interpretation and General Clauses Ordinance 1948 of the Interpretation and General Clauses Ordinance applies to the Constitution.